 2. Physical Security of Passengers

 The growth in passenger traffic and the development of the hub and spoke networks placed a great deal of strain on the security process.
-There were wide disparities in the effectiveness of passenger screening at different airports, and because passengers were being routed by hubs, the number of passengers in transit through the hub airports grew significantly.
+There were wide disparities in the effectiveness of passenger screening at different airports.
+Because passengers were being routed by hubs, the number of passengers in transit through the hub airports grew significantly.
 Concerns were being raised, but the costs of improving screening and the need to process ever-larger numbers of passengers and maintain flight schedules caused most carriers to oppose tighter security measures.

 Security issues have had a negative effect on the air transport industry as costs increased with delays and inconveniences to passengers increasing as well.
 However, these delays and inconveniences are now considered part of contemporary air travel, with passengers accustomed to security requirements.
 Further, airports have developed effective procedures, such as multiple security lanes and high throughput scanning, to speed up the process.
-The burden security and customs procedures impose at major ports of entry have also incited the expansion of customs pre-clearance programs.
+The burden imposed by security and customs procedures at major ports of entry has also incited the expansion of customs pre-clearance programs.

 3. Freight Security

 Security in the freight industry has always been a major problem.
-Illegal immigrants, drug smuggling, custom duty evasion, piracy, and the deployment of sub-standard vessels (higher propensity to accidents) have been some of the most important concerns.
+Illegal immigrants, drug smuggling, custom duty evasion, piracy, and the deployment of sub-standard vehicles (higher propensity to accidents) have been some of the most important concerns.
 In light of the emergence of global supply chains, the emphasis on freight transport security is gradually shifting into a more comprehensive but complex approach.
 However, as in the air passenger business, the events of 9/11 highlighted a new set of security issues.
 The scale and scope of these problems in freight are of an even greater magnitude.
 The less-regulated and greater international dimensions of the shipping industry, in particular, have made it vulnerable to security breaches.

 A large number of ports, the vast fleet of global shipping and the range of products carried in vessels, and the difficulty of detection has made the issue of security in shipping an extremely difficult one to address.
 For ports, vulnerabilities (unauthorized access to cargo and facilities) can both be exploited from the land side as well as on the maritime side.
 The container, which has greatly facilitated globalization, makes it extremely difficult to identify illicit and dangerous cargoes.
-In the absence of scanners that can scan the entire box, manual inspection becomes a time consuming and virtually impossible task considering the large volumes involved.
+In the absence of scanners that can scan the entire box, manual inspection becomes a time-consuming and virtually impossible task, considering the large volumes involved.
 Hubbing compounds the problem, as large numbers of containers are required to be handled with minimum delays and inconvenience.

 In the United States, the response was to enact the Maritime Transportation and Security Act in 2002.
 The basic elements of this legislation were adopted by the International Maritime Organization (IMO) as the International Ship and Port Security code (ISPS) which began to be implemented in 2004.
 There are three important features of these interventions: